ericDeCourcy/FUSE-stableswap/README.md

 The next screen will prompt you to approve tokens involved with the pool.
 If you're swapping between tokens, you'll need to **approve whatever token you're sending in to the swap**.
 If you're depositing tokens into the pool, you'll need to **approve any tokens you're depositing**.
 You'll need to **approve LP tokens for any withdraws**.

 The final screen has different tabs in it, which allow for depositing, swapping, withdrawing, and claiming rewards.
+For withdrawals, there are different types to select.

+_Balanced Withdrawals_ withdraw coins in proportions equal to the pool's holdings.
+This is generally the easiest, you specify the amount of LP tokens you want to burn. _Imbalanced Withdrawals_ allow you specify how many of each token you'd like to get, and burns LPs accordingly to get you this amount. _Single Token Withdrawals_ allow you to specify a single token and amount of it to withdraw.

 ### Safety